Political Pooches: A Brief History of Canadian Prime Ministers and Their Dogs

 Prime Minister William Lyon Mackenzie King with his dog Pat in Quebec.
 Photo courtesy National Archives of Canada via CP Images

 Assemble an election platform?
 Check.
 Gather dirt on your opponent?
 Check.
 Fine-tune the shadow cabinet?
 Check.
 Get a dog?
 Check.

-Canadian Conservative Party leader Andrew Scheer took to Twitter almost exactly a year ago, in anticipation of an election year, to announce that he and his family had adopted a Golden Retriever puppy named Ray.
+Canadian Conservative Party leader Andrew Scheer took to Twitter almost exactly two years ago, in anticipation of an election year, to announce that he and his family had adopted a Golden Retriever puppy named Ray.